internetarchive/bookreader/README.md

 At the time of writing, all of BookReader's JS codebase does not use any compilation.
 The source files are edited directly.
 However, the CSS is built with SCSS.
 Use `npm run build` to build the scss file.

+The sass compiler will need to be installed.

 ## Tests